Distributed Information-based Source Seeking: Conclusion

 \section{Conclusion}

-This paper proposes a method for multi-robot source seeking which utilizes the Fisher Information associated with the estimated source location to direct the robots' movements.
+This paper proposes a method for multi-robot source seeking that utilizes the Fisher Information associated with the estimated source location to direct the robots' movements.
 We show that improving the trace of the inverse of Fisher Information aids estimation while guiding the robots to converge to the source.
 The method is extended to the distributed setting where a central controller is absent, and the robots make individual decisions while communicating via a distributed network.
 We propose consensus schemes that make distributed estimation and gradient update effective.
 The algorithms are verified in numerical experiments and on physical robotic systems.

 Our work leads to a few future directions.
 One is to combine our work with Bayesian optimization methods to learn the measurement model while the robots seek the source.
 Progress in this direction removes the requirement of a known measurement model, making the method more flexible.
-It is also imperative to develop the ability to navigate an environment with obstacles during source seeking, especially when deploying our method in complex environments, for example, during search-and-rescue missions.
+It is also imperative to develop the ability to navigate an environment with obstacles during source seeking, especially when deploying our method in complex environments, such as search-and-rescue missions.

 \appendices